kenhara/r-for-business-administration/README.md

-#MIGRATION NOTICE
+# MIGRATION NOTICE
-This document is a work in progress with three components.
+This document is a work in progress with three components:

-First, removing the irrelevant original source used to generate this document.
-(See below.)
-Attribution to the original source material will remain in place, in per the Creative Commons license it was shared under.
+1 Removing irrelevant original content included in source used to generate this work.

-Second, migrating content from a private Google Doc to LaTeX Memoir.
-This new format is more conducive to sharing, collaborating, and receiving contributions.
-It also gives users the option to enjoy the contents of this document without being forced to use Google Docs.
+2 Migrating content from a private Google Doc to
+LaTeX Memoir hosted on GitHub.

+3 Adding new content, diagrams, explanations, etc.

-Third, adding new content.
-This notice will be removed at that time and the work will be in a normal state of improvement, revision, etc.
+This notice will be removed when 1 and 2 are complete.

 # R for Business Administration
+This work strives to be a practical guide to using R for business administration.
+While this work contains information about using statistics in business, it is no substitute for learning statistics.
+Compute responsibly.

+# License
 Content in the original document was licensed under GNU Free Documentation License (GFDL) version 1.3.
 License is being changed to CC BY-SA 4.0 International to be consistent with